daleao/sdv/TRADEMARK-POLICY.md

 DaLion Mod Series – Trademark and Naming Policy Version 1.0

-This policy governs the use of the names "DaLion", "DaLion Mod Series", and any associated logos or branding ("the Marks").
+This policy governs the use of the names "DaLion", "DaLion Mod Series", "MARGO", "Walk of Life", and any associated logos or branding ("the Marks").

-1. Ownership
+#### 1. Ownership

 The Marks are the exclusive property of Matheus Leao (DaLion / VonLoewe).

-2. Official Builds
+#### 2. Official Builds

 Only binaries built and distributed by the original author may be
 called: